Actindo-AG/Documentation/Tasks/Integration/01_ManageAttributesTasks.md

 ![Tasks attributes](../../Assets/Screenshots/Tasks/Settings/Attributes/AttributesTasks.png "[Tasks attributes]")

 The *ATTRIBUTES* tab in the *Tasks* module equals the *ATTRIBUTES* tab contained in the *DataHub* module.
-In the *Tasks* module, however, you can only manage tasks-related attributes, as only the task-relevant attributes are displayed.
+In the *Tasks* module, however, you can only manage task-related attributes, as only the task-relevant attributes are displayed.

 For detailed information on how to manage an attribute, see [Manage an attribute](../../DataHub/Integration/01_ManageAttributes.md) in the *DataHub* documentation.